vmware/container-service-extension/docs/CSE_CONFIG.md

 Other properties may be left as is or edited to match site conventions.

-For more information on AMQP settings, see the [vCD API documention on AMQP](https://code.vmware.com/apis/442/vcloud#/doc/doc/types/AmqpSettingsType.html).
+For more information on AMQP settings, see the [vCD API documentation on AMQP](https://code.vmware.com/apis/442/vcloud#/doc/doc/types/AmqpSettingsType.html).

 ### `vcs` Section